Ezekiel Sims: Fictional character biography

-It was revealed that a variety of supernatural menaces that Spider-Man had faced were really after Ezekiel, and Ezekiel attempted to direct the consequences of gaining his powers onto Spider-Man himself, taking Spider-Man to the temple where he had been given his powers and drawing blood to attract a massive spider that would take the 'false' totem warrior as a sacrifice.
-However, in his last moments, he realized that he had done nothing with his powers but help himself, while Peter had selflessly risked his life to save others again and again.
-With this in mind, he attacked the spider that would have eaten Peter, giving his own life to save his friend in recognition of the hero that Peter truly was, and thus gaining a chance for redemption that he would have never had again.
+It was noted that the vast supernatural menaces that Spider-Man had to face were really after Ezekiel.
+In an attempt to direct the consequences of gaining his powers onto Spider-Man himself, Ezekiel took Spider-Man to the temple where he had been given his powers and drew blood to attract a massive spider that would take the 'false' totem warrior as a sacrifice.
+However, in his last moments, he realized that he had done nothing with his powers but help himself, while Peter had selflessly risked his life to save others repeatedly.
+For this, he attacked the spider that would have eaten Peter, giving his own life to save his friend in recognition of the hero that Peter truly was, thus gaining a chance at redemption.

-In Grim Hunt, it appeared as if a reanimated Ezekiel (covered in spiders) appeared before Spider-Man and Arachne.
+In Grim Hunt, a reanimated Ezekiel (covered in spiders) appeared before Spider-Man and Arachne.
 Unknown to Spider-Man, the Ezekiel that appeared before him was really the Chameleon in disguise leading Spider-Man into a trap with the Kravinoffs in order to carry out the resurrection of Sergei Kravinoff, which required the blood of Spider-Man.

-During the Original Sin storyline following the murder of Uatu the Watcher, Spider-Man's exposure to Uatu's eye during the confrontation with the Orb revealed that Cindy Moon, the second person bitten by the radioactive spider that created Spider-Man, had been held in isolation by Ezekiel who gave her some training in her powers but then kept her locked in a secret room underneath his office.
+During the "Original Sin" storyline following the murder of Uatu the Watcher, Spider-Man's exposure to Uatu's eye during the confrontation with the Orb revealed that Cindy Moon, the second person bitten by the radioactive spider that created Spider-Man, had been held in isolation by Ezekiel.
+He educated her on how to use her powers but kept her locked in a secret room underneath his office after speaking with Cindy's parents Albert Moon Sr. and Nari Moon.
 He also appeared to her and Spider-Man in the form of a prerecorded message telling Silk that if she leaves the lair, there is no hope for them all (likely referring to the Spider-Totems).
 It is also revealed that Ezekiel had kept Silk safe in her lair to prevent Morlun from finding out.
 Years later, Spider-Man learns about Silk and frees her from Ezekiel's bunker, allowing her to start a new life and career.
 This ends up triggering the multiversal hunt of all spiders as the Inheritors are now aware of Silk's existence as the "Bride".

+Ezekiel's organization is later taken over by Tamara Phearson under his alias of Fang.